KoruX-GNU-Linux/.github/profile/README.md

 # KoruX

-KoruX is a minimalist home operating system based on Debian 12 (Bookworm) for developers.
+KoruX is a minimalist home operating system based on Debian 12 (Bookworm) for developers and maintainers.
 It includes a variety of development tools and setup scripts for classic games.

 ## About the project

-KoruX was created to provide a convenient, minimalist environment for developers — no bloat, just the essentials — while adding a fun element through classic games.
+KoruX was created to provide a convenient, minimalist environment for developers and maintainers — no bloat, just the essentials — while adding a fun element through classic games.
 Key features include:

 - A set of development packages
 - Live and installed system modes